Static Light Scattering

 - Differential refractive index of the particle relative to concentration (dn/dc)2

 Turn up the heat

-With SLS and a thermal ramp, you can measure the aggregation temperature (Tagg)—that’s the temperature when SLS intensity begins to increase and aggregation gets out of hand.
+With static light scattering and a thermal ramp, you can measure the aggregation temperature (Tagg) — that’s the temperature when SLS intensity begins to increase and aggregation gets out of hand.

 …or get a two-for-one